-With the exception of those regular employees covered by Letter of Understanding # 1 which establishes "grandfather" provisions regarding sick leave accrual, the unused sick leave entitlement shall accrue and be available to employees as provided in Article 22.01 at the rate of one hundred percent (100%) during the first five (5) years of employment; at the rate of sixty-six and two-thirds percent (66 2/3%) from the sixth (6th) year to and including the fifteenth (15th) year of employment, but in the sixteenth (16th) year and each year thereafter, the amount of accrual shall be fifty percent (50%) of the unused entitlement.
+With the exception of those regular employees covered by Letter of Understanding # 1 which establishes "grandparent" provisions regarding sick leave accrual, the unused sick leave entitlement shall accrue and be available to employees as provided in Article 22.01 at the rate of one hundred percent (100%) during the first five (5) years of employment; at the rate of sixty-six and two-thirds percent ($66^{2}/{3}$ %) from the sixth (6^{th}) year to and including the fifteenth (15^{th}) year of employment, but in the sixteenth (16^{th}) year and each year thereafter, the amount of accrual shall be fifty percent (50%) of the unused entitlement.
 The maximum accrual allowance to one employee shall be one hundred and thirty (130) days.